 Hubspot Marketing Pro

-Keeping in line with managing budgets as well as keeping friction between platforms to a minimum, we love the marketing professional platform.
-From a sales perspective, you completely focus on working with marketing to ensure that the automated workflows are properly structured and defined to your buyer persona.
+Keeping in line with managing budgets and keeping friction between platforms to a minimum, we love the marketing professional platform.
+From a sales perspective, you focus entirely on working with marketing to ensure that the automated workflows are correctly structured and defined to your buyer persona.

 You still let the marketing specialist do their job, but pay more than inquisitive attention to what's happening at this part of the funnel.
-Let your marketing partner show you what assets they have in the locker around eBooks, checklists etc for particular personas as you can also use these same assets in your sales conversations, just without sending people to landing pages and forms.
+Let your marketing partner show you what assets they have in the locker around eBooks, checklists, etc., for particular personas, as you can also use these exact assets in your sales conversations, just without sending people to landing pages and forms.

-Lead scoring, automation and workflows at this stage of the customer journey are key to your sales success.
+Lead scoring, automation and workflows at this customer journey stage are key to your sales success.

 Sales enablement tools

-Finally, you must be thinking… back to sales and less about marketing?
-But I had to show the point where both teams cross over and how you should view it from the sales reps perspective.
-Surely anything that directly benefits your ability to sell and close needs due care and attention?
+Finally, you must think… back to sales and less about marketing.
+But I had to show the point where both teams cross over and how you should view it from the sales rep's perspective.
+Indeed, anything that directly benefits your ability to sell and close needs due care and attention.

 So let’s look at HubSpot's sales professional hub and show why this is a necessary tool, over and above friction reduction and seamless integration of the CRM, CMS and Marketing platforms.